 In literature, however, drama as a style is a composition or text in verse or prose that we engage with and which has the purpose of portraying characters, exploring life events or telling a story.
 A literary drama usually involves conflicts and emotions and is often designed to be performed on stage as a creative art form in theatres.

 But what about drama, the education subject?
-What exactly is covered by its curriculum and what do students gain from tuition they receive in Drama classes?
+What exactly is covered by its curriculum and what do students gain from tuition they receive in acting classes in Bangalore?
 Drama from the pedagogy aspect is offered nationally as a GCSE or A Level subject, both offering a broad course of study to keep pupils interested and invigorated by the Arts.

 Drama at GCSE level is designed to help pupils respond to drama by exploring performance texts, understanding their contexts (historical, social and cultural), develop theatrical skills, communicate ideas, contribute creatively to theatrical performances and develop an awareness of roles and process undertaken in contemporary professional theatre.